nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | **Argument(s)** | The values or inputs the command uses, such as client data or specific details. <br><br> This guide may represent it as a placeholder using `<ARGUMENT>`. | `John Doe`, `john@example.com` |

 Here's an example that uses multiple flags and arguments:
+Here's an example that uses multiple flags and arguments:
 ```
 add n/ John Doe e/ john@example.com
 ```